 HARDSHIP LICENSE ATTORNEY IN LOUISIANA

 At the Law Offices of Michael J. Vergis, our criminal defense attorneys regularly handle Shreveport and Bossier City DWI charges and driver’s license suspensions.
 If we cannot get your driver’s license reinstated after a DUI suspension, we will use our knowledge and experience to help you obtain a hardship license.
-Our history of winning at trial is impressive.
-We have an excellent reputation with judges, prosecutors, and court personnel all across the state.
-If you’ve been charged with a DWI and need a hardship license, Louisiana hardship license lawyer Michael J. Vergis is here to walk you through the application process.
+Our history of winning at trial is impressive, and we have an excellent reputation with judges, prosecutors, and court personnel all across the state of Louisiana.
+If you’ve been charged with a DWI and need to get a hardship license, Louisiana hardship license lawyer Michael J. Vergis is here to walk you through the application process.

-What is a Class H (Hardship) license?
+What is a Class H (Hardship) License?

-These licenses are often administered after certain violations or arrests, including a DWI, a school bus violation, child support violations, driving under suspension, or nonpayment of income taxes.
-After a DWI, refusal of DWI chemical test, or vehicle negligent injury, the LDPS will require the installment of an ignition interlocking device (IID) in your vehicle.
+These licenses are often administered after certain violations or arrests, including a DWI, a school bus violation, and driving under suspension.
+After a DWI, refusal of DWI chemical test, or vehicle negligent injury, the LDPS may also require the installment of an ignition interlock device (IID) in your vehicle.
 An IID is a device that connects to your vehicle’s engine ignition system and conducts breath alcohol screenings prior to allowing ignition of the engine.
 It also prevents the vehicle from starting if it detects a blood alcohol level above a preset limit.

-How do I apply for a hardship license?
+How Do I Apply for a Hardship License?

-To obtain a hardship license, you must petition your parish’s district court.
+To obtain a hardship license, you must first petition your parish’s district court.
 If there is a change in your court order, or if your driving needs change, you must petition the district court again.
-When the court approves your hardship license, your driving privileges will be reinstated, but you must always keep it on your person and attached to your driver’s license when you drive.
+If and when the court approves your hardship license, your driving privileges will be reinstated, but you must always keep the license on your person and attached to your driver’s license when you operate motor vehicles.

 - $60 reinstatement fees